AntHanna23/Summer-DevOps-CSUSB/docs/week1/Meeting One (What is DevOps and Setting Up Our Environments).md

 ## Questions That Will Be Answered
 * What will be accomplished over the next 8 weeks?
-* Where is all the documentation
+* Where is all the documentation?
 * This is the first class so how can you help me?
 * Optional Fridays?
 * What is DevOps?